VHF Station (50MHz and 144MHz)

 The 144MHz is similar but with an 11-element Yagi.
 Again I’ve used an SSB-Electronic pre-amp.

 The 144MHz rig is the Icom IC-9700.
-I’ve used a 100W power amplifier in the shack.
-The amp is in circuit pending replacement with something more powerful in the future.
+I use a LINEARAmp 500W power amplifier in the shack.
 Since I use an amplifier, I need only run 20W or so from the rig.

 Sequencing

 I need a sequencer a) to delay the transmit RF on TX-key until the pre-amp is powered down and put in by-pass mode and b) to delay powering the pre-amp and coming out of by-pass until the RF power from the transmitter and power amplifier has dropped away.
-I’ve used two SSB-Electronic sequencers to power and sequence each mast head pre-amp.
+At 50MHz, I use an SSB-Electronic sequencer to power and sequence each mast head pre-amp.
+The 144MHz PA has built in sequencing.

 Picture of one of the SSB-Electronic sequencers.